The inventory is one of the most followed assets especially for companies whose inventories represent a significant portion of their assets.

 Inventory By Components

-GM’s total inventories are broken down into 2 components and they are (1) finished products and (2) productive materials (inclusive of work in progress).
+GM’s total inventories are broken down into two components and they are (1) finished products and (2) productive materials (inclusive of work in progress).
+The definitions of GM’s inventory components are available here: work-in-progress inventory and finished-goods inventory.

 GM’s finished product inventory is also made up of service parts such as vehicle accessories and replacement parts.

-Is GM anticipating something big with such a high level of inventory?
+Is GM anticipating something big with such a high level of finished product inventory?

 Inventory By Components In Percentage

-Percentage-wise, GM’s raw material inventory had exceeded the finished product inventory in most periods during the post-pandemic age.
+Percentage-wise, GM’s raw material inventory had significantly exceeded the finished product inventory prior to 2023.

 Inventory To Current Assets Ratio